gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 .# Abstract

-This specification defines a new claim that allows requesting assurance levels over existing claims.
+This specification defines a new member attribute that allows requesting assurance levels over existing claims, and another claim that allows sending the verification details for each of the claims verified and matching the requested level of assurance.

 {mainmatter}